Verse. Both of them are unbreakable absolutes. And they are diametric opposites.

 - Yin and yang both destroy each other simultaneously, an outcome that's both a win and a loss for both sides.

-- Both forces are completely evenly matched, so they clash forever or until some outside force intervenes.
+- The two forces are completely evenly matched, so they clash forever or until some outside force intervenes.

 - Both of the forces are absolute, so the logical contradiction of their fight destroys the universe.